-As we are exploring the theme of conservation as part of pebble's Sea Change content journeys, what better way to explore the British landscape than with botanical expert Leif Bersweden.
+As we are exploring the theme of conservation in this quarter’s Sea Change, what better way to explore the British landscape than with expert Leif Bersweden.

-Leif is an established author of British and Irish botany.
-His most recent book, Where The Wildflowers Grow, focuses on his wildflower-identification based journey around the UK within the space of a year.
+Leif is an established author of British and Irish botany, with his most recent book titled Where The Wildflowers Grow focusing on his wildflower-identification based journey around the UK within the space of a year.

 Leif grew up in rural Wiltshire and it is through his own curiosity as a child that his love for nature flourished.
 When asked about his earliest memories of nature, he recalled his adventures with his dad and their makeshift catching net:

 “We used to go out to the field behind the house and sweep it through the long grass in the summer, and collect all sorts of little insects and spiders and things.
 Then, we’d put them in little tubes to identify and let them back into the garden again.”

 He also recalls a fond memory of barn owls:

 “I must’ve been seven, or eight years old maybe, and I worked out where they were nesting - which tree they were in.
 And I used to go and sit 30 metres away and watch them through my binoculars and see these little chicks’ faces staring out of the hole in this tree.”